 Here’s a great example of accounting content on YouTube.

 Share blogs, guides and news

-Sharing educational content on your website is not only great for showing your visitors that you are an accounting expert, but it’s also a key part of SEO.
+Sharing educational content on your website is great for showing your visitors that you are an accounting expert and a key part of SEO.

 There are lots of questions that your potential clients will be trying into search engines every day, and if you can be the person to answer those questions, you will be in with a higher chance of converting them.

 Some terms like “accounting” might be too broad, so you might need to play around with a few keywords before you start getting the right kind of questions.

 Screenshot of tax return terms from Also Asked

 By typing in “tax return”, we can already see several blog-worthy topics.